 Students who accept an offer of admission to Vaughn College are expected to be responsible citizens of the College community.
 Students have a corresponding right to expect that their freedom to learn and develop as individuals will be respected.
 To preserve these rights and to delineate responsibilities, policies and regulations have been developed to shape the life of the campus community.
 These policies and regulations are defined in the student handbook, which is available from the office of student affairs.

 STUDENT SERVICES

-The office of student services oversees student identification cards, locker rental, parking stickers, immunization, health insurance, the student longue and the fitness center.
+The office of student services oversees student identification cards, locker rental, parking stickers, immunization, health insurance, student lounge and the fitness center.
+Student identification cards are issued by security staff in the main lobby.

 COUNSELING AND WELLNESS